-Jade cong are among the most enimatic Neolithic artefacts.
+Jade cong are among the most enigmatic Neolithic artifacts.
 Cong are found ringed around bodies found in China’s Liangzhu grave sites.
-No language remains from the Liangzhu culture, so we don't know what meaning the cong had — but if you look closely, each outer edge is inscribed with rows of stylized faces.
+No language remains from the Liangzhu culture, so we don't know what meaning the cong had, but if you look closely, each outer edge is inscribed with rows of stylized faces.

-Cong were extrordinary to difficult to create, since Jade cannot be split and had to be sanded to a smooth flat surface.
+Cong were extraordinarily difficult to create, since Jade cannot be split and had to be sanded to a smooth flat surface.
 This cong follows a common pattern, being hexagonal, with a round hollow core, with a slight taper from top to bottom.
-We don't know what cong, and their sister artefacts, bi, were used for — but their use in burials and their apparent lack of function imply a ritual use among China’s neolithic people.
+We don't know what cong, and their sister artifacts, bi, were used for, but their use in burials and their apparent lack of function imply a ritual use among China’s neolithic people.